Florida Republican introduces ‘copycat’ bill to ban most abortions, echoing Texas law

 The office of Florida Gov. Ron DeSantis (R) said that the bill would be monitored.

-“Gov. DeSantis is pro-life,” DeSantis spokesperson Taryn Fenske told The Washington Post on Thursday.
-“The Governor’s office is aware that the bill was filed today and like all legislation, we will be monitoring it as it moves through the legislative process in the coming months.”
+“Gov. DeSantis is pro-life,” DeSantis spokesperson Taryn Fenske told The Post.
+“The governor’s office is aware that the bill was filed today and, like all legislation, we will be monitoring it as it moves through the legislative process in the coming months.”

-Florida’s Commissioner of Agriculture and Consumer Services Nikki Fried, a Democratic candidate running for governor next year, staunchly opposed the bill and said it was “time to fight like hell” to stave off any ban.
+Nikki Fried, Florida’s commissioner of agriculture and consumer services and a Democrat running for governor next year, staunchly opposed the bill and said it was “time to fight like hell” to stave off any ban.

 “This bill is dangerous, radical, and unconstitutional,” she said in a statement.
 “It’s obvious that this is nothing more than a shameless attempt to try to control women and our bodies,” she added.